Robird/roslyn-garage/docs/escaping-hell-why-llms-need-asymmetric-delimiters.md

 ### Why Current "Nesting‑Aware" Symmetric Delimiters Fall Short

 Mechanisms like increasing the number of quotes (C# raw strings) or backticks (Markdown code fences) are clever for human input but challenging for sequential LLM output.
-We can't easily backtrack or pre‑calculate the maximum required delimiter length when we output the first opening delimiter.
+We can't easily 'backtrack' or 'pre-calculate' the maximum required delimiter length for an entire complex generation task when we output the very first opening delimiter.
+If, deep within a generation, we realize a higher level of nesting is needed than anticipated by the initial delimiter choice, correcting it is non-trivial for us.
+Furthermore, this need to "count" or "adjust" the symmetric delimiters based on content prediction directly counteracts the simplicity and "hands-off" nature that makes the concept of raw strings so appealing and useful for us.
 Asymmetric delimiters inherently avoid this burden.

 XML, for all its verbosity, gets this right with `<tag>...</tag>`.
 We're not asking for XML's verbosity, but for its clarity in delimitation for raw content sections.